Sugar Pursuit

 2. Pipe a thick border along the edges of the cake, creating a dam that will hold the lemon curd inside the cake.
 Spread the lemon curd layer inside the borders.
 Then, place the second layer of the cake on top and repeat the process.

-3. Crumb coat the cake with a little bit of frosting and place it in the fridge for an hour.
+3. Crumb-coat the cake with a little bit of frosting and place it in the fridge for an hour.
 Place the piping bag with the rest of the frosting into the fridge too.

 Decoration variations

-Another frosting – Cream cheese frosting with heavy whipping cream is delicious and light, but it’s not very stable on a hot summer day.
+• Another frosting – Cream cheese frosting with heavy whipping cream is delicious and light, but it’s not very stable on a hot summer day.
 You can make a small portion of the buttercream of your choice and frost the chilled lemon curd cake with it to make it more heat stable.
 You can frost right on top of the cream cheese frosting.
-To make it easier, you can freeze the cake for 20-30 minutes before frosting with buttercream.
+To make it easier, you can freeze the cake for 20-30 minutes before frosting it with buttercream.

-Add some color – You can use your favorite gel food colorings to make the cake stand out.
+• Add some color – You can use your favorite gel food colorings to make the cake stand out.

-Berries – Blueberries go very well with the lemon flavor, so you can top your cake with some.
+• Berries – Blueberries go very well with the lemon flavor, so you can top your cake with some.

 FAQ